-- Short sentences. - Simple, concrete words spoken clearly and slowly. - Accurate, honest information. - Pictures and objects to illustrate your words. - Point to your ID picture as you say who you are; point to any protective equipment as you speak about it. - Firm and calm persistence if the individual does not comply or acts aggressively.
+- Short sentences.

+- Simple, concrete words.

+- Accurate, honest information.

+- Pictures and objects to illustrate your words.

+- Point to your ID picture as you say who you are; point to any protective equipment as you speak about it. - A cognitive disability affects a person's ability to reason, understand, and learn.
+Cognitive disabilities are sometimes referred to as intellectual disabilities